 Projection Factors: The departmental expenditure growth factor for 2019-2022 is 2.5%.

-Debt Service 2017-2022

-This chart displays debt service for existing debt, planned debt and proposed debt.
+Debt Service 2017-2022.
+This chart displays the general fund contribution to debt service for existing debt, planned debt and proposed debt over the 6-year projection period.